h2oai/h2o-llmstudio/documentation/docs/get-started/what-is-h2o-llm-studio.md

 ## Who is H2O LLM Studio for?

-H2O LLM Studio is a free and open-source tool that is designed for anyone who wants to create and train their own language models.
+H2O LLM Studio is a free and open-source tool that is designed for anyone who wants to fine-tune their own language models.
 It is designed to be easy to use and accessible to everyone regardless of technical expertise.

 NLP practioners and data scientists in particular may find it useful to easily and effectively create and fine-tune large language models.